Captive Wild Woman: Plot

 After the final dress rehearsal, Paula becomes jealous of Mason's fiancée.
-She goes to her dressing room and while having a tantrum, begins converting to animal form.
+She goes to her dressing room and while having a tantrum, begins transforming to animal form.
 Later that night, she climbs through Beth's window planning to kill her, but attacks and brutally murders another woman instead.
 The beast returns to Walters, and the doctor realizes that another operation is necessary to return her to human form.
 He can continue to use Dorothy for the glandular material, but will need yet another subject to replace Paula's damaged cerebrum.

 Beth receives a frantic telephone call from her sister who expresses her fear of Dr. Walters and the forthcoming operation.
 Arriving at the Sanatorium to aid her sister, Beth is pegged by the good doctor as the next brain donor for Cheela.
 However, she proves resourceful in a pinch, releasing the ape from its cage.
 Cheela does Walters in and departs the lab, leaving Beth and Dorothy unharmed.
 Performing his animal act solo, Mason finds himself trapped inside the cage with his unruly subjects.
 A powerful storm interrupts the performance and the beasts attack the trainer.
 Cheela comes to his rescue once again and carries him to safety, but a nearby police officer mistakes her intentions and kills Cheela.